Top 10 Houseplants Poisonous to Cats

 Lilies

-Lilies and cats.
-If you are asking yourself, are lilies toxic to cats, the answer is yes.
-They simply do not go together.
-Despite their unparalleled beauty, Lillies are one of the most poisonous flowers for cats.
-With over 90 varieties, knowing which varieties adversely affect cats can be confusing.
-Lilies that are in the “true lily and “daylily” families are all very dangerous for cats.
+Despite their unparalleled beauty, Lilies are one of the most poisonous flowers for cats.
 From the leaves to the stem and even the water in the vase, the entire lily plant should always be completely kept away from them.
-Even just a few grains of pollen can cause kidney failure in less than 3 days.
-Because the condition escalates so quickly, it is important to know the lily poisoning cats symptoms.
 The first signs of lily poisoning can include decreased energy, vomiting, loss of appetite and drooling.
 Those symptoms will start 0-12 hours after ingestion.
-Signs of kidney damage begin 12-24 hours after ingestion.
-Kidney failure will occur within 24-72 hours if your cat is not treated by a veterinarian.
 It is important to contact your vet immediately if you suspect your cat has consumed any part of a lily plant.

 Aloe